0xdevalias/devalias.net/_posts/2014-04-01-hacking-unicoins-for-fun-and-profit.md

 Anyways, long story short, I saw a system and wondered how to beat it.
 Turns out each rock is simply an AJAX request to /unicoin/rock to get a rock ID, and when you sucessfully mine it, you POST back a static fkey (bound to each user I assume?) and the rockId to /unicoin/mine?rock=theRockId

-I’ve put together a little automagical javascript to prevent you all getting RSI.
-It’s for health reasons.. honestly.
+I've put together a little automagical javascript to prevent you all getting RSI.
+It's for health reasons.. honestly.

 Enjoy your unicoins! <3 /dev/alias